 Compliance.
-Buyer shall at all times during the Delivery Term, in connection with the exercise of its rights and performance of its obligations under this Agreement, Dispatch each EDP and otherwise comply with the valid directives of any Governmental Authority or, if applicable, an ISO pursuant to any ISO tariff.
-Seller shall at all times during the Delivery Term perform its obligations under this Agreement in accordance with the valid directives of NERC, SERC, any Governmental Authority or, if applicable, an ISO pursuant to any ISOtariff.
+Anything to the contrary herein notwithstanding, Buyer shall at all times during the Delivery Term, in connection with the exercise of its rights and performance of its obligations under this Agreement, Dispatch each EDP and otherwise comply with the valid directives of any Governmental Authority or, if applicable, an ISO or RTO pursuant to its tariff.
+Anything to the contrary herein notwithstanding, Seller shall at all times during the Delivery Term perform its obligations under this Agreement in accordance with the valid directives of NERC, SERC, any Governmental Authority or, if applicable, an ISO or RTO pursuant to its tariff.

 3.3 Gas Quantity.

 GDP Blocks.
-Exhibit A sets forth the GDP Block amounts for each EDP.
+Exhibit A sets forth the GDP Block amounts for each GDP.

 Delivery of Gas.
-In any Hour during which Seller is delivering the Electricity that has been Dispatched by Buyer to an EDP, Buyer shall deliver to Seller at the corresponding GDP (i) for each Dispatch of an EDP Block in an Hour that does not immediately follow a prior Dispatch of an EDP Block for that EDP, the Associated Gas for that EDP and (ii) for all Dispatches of EDP Blocks, a quantity of Gas equal to (x) the number of EDP Blocks of Electricity requested by Buyer at an EDP in that Hour multiplied by (y) the GDP Block amount (in MMBtu’s) for that EDP.
+In any Hour during which Seller is delivering the Electricity that has been Dispatched by Buyer to an EDP, Buyer shall deliver to Seller at the corresponding GDP (i) for each Dispatch of an EDP Block on a Day that does not immediately follow a prior Dispatch of an EDP Block in that Day for that EDP, the Associated Gas for that EDP and (ii) for all Dispatches of Electricity at an EDP, a quantity of Gas (in MMBtu’s) equal to (x) the quantity of Electricity requested by Buyer at an EDP in that Hour multiplied by (y) the Heat Rate for that EDP.

 Delivery Deficiency.
-If Buyer delivers less than the required number of GDP Blocks of Gas in any Hour at an EDP, then Seller’s obligation to deliver the EDP Blocks hereunder in that Hour shall be reduced to correspond to the actual GDP Blocks delivered by Buyer.
+If Buyer delivers, or causes to be delivered, less than the quantity of Gas required in any Hour at an EDP under Section 3.3(b) above, then Seller’s obligation to deliver Electricity hereunder in that Hour shall be reduced to equal (i) the quantity of Gas (in MMBtu’s) actually delivered, or caused to be delivered, by Buyer at that EDP in that Hour divided by (ii) the Heat Rate for that EDP.

 Excess Gas.
-If Seller consumes or requires Gas at a GDP in any Hour in excess of the GDP Block or GDP Blocks amount for that Hour (“Excess Gas”), Buyer shall, at Seller’s request, provide such Excess Gas to Seller at the GDP in that Hour.
-Seller shall reimburse Buyer for such Excess Gas at a market price plus applicable transportation costs to deliver Excess Gas to the GDP (“Excess Gas Costs”).
-The Parties from time to time shall agree upon a published index for each EDP to establish the market price for Gas and Excess Gas Costs at that GDP.
+If Seller consumes or requires Gas at a GDP in any Hour in excess of the quantity required to be provided by Buyer under Section 3.3(b) above for that Hour (“Excess Gas”), Buyer shall, at Seller’s request, provide such Excess Gas to Seller at the GDP in that Hour.
+Seller shall reimburse Buyer for such Excess Gas at a market price plus applicable transportation costs to deliver Excess Gas to the GDP and other costs reasonably incurred by Buyer to provide such Excess Gas, including imbalance charges and other similar penalties incurred by Buyer if Seller fails to provide sufficient Notice to Buyer that Seller will take such Excess Gas (collectively, “Excess Gas Costs”).
+The Parties from time to time shall agree upon a published index for each GDP to establish the market price for Excess Gas and Excess Gas Costs at that GDP.

 3.4 Delivery Obligations.

 Delivery Points.
-The Electricity shall be delivered, or caused to be delivered, by Seller to the EDP’s Dispatched by Buyer.
-Gas shall be delivered, or cause to be delivered, by Buyer to the GDP’s corresponding to the EDP’s Dispatched by Buyer.
+The Electricity shall be delivered, or caused to be delivered, by Seller to the EDP’s requested by Buyer.
+Gas shall be delivered, or cause to be delivered, by Buyer to the GDP’s corresponding to the EDP’s requested by Buyer.